OpenVera docs

 • Core (~300 lines): loads every session. state.md (where things are right now), memory/patterns.md (decision frameworks), relationships/user.md (who you are).

 • Recall: loads on demand.
-ROADMAP.md, identity files, recent conversations.
+ROADMAP.md, who-i-am/ files, recent conversations.

 • Archival: search-only.
 Old session logs, completed research papers, superseded plans.